flamelily-bluescsi/bluescsi/readme.md

 ## Generating a Catalog Page

 The `index.md` in this repository has a sample for how to generate a single page that has all of your items on the page.

-## A caveat...

-Working with client-side carts has a rick of tampering, because anyone can hack the code in the browser, change the prices to give themselves a discount, and then pay for the product.
-You'd be none the wiser unless you check to ensure that the price paid is the price you sell the item for.
-If you are doing any automation downstream of the sale, such as digital goods, ensure that the automation checks the price.